fnvrxx/fnvrxx/README.md

 # 👋 Hi there, nicely meet you!
-I’m Fajar Diyos, Undergraduate Math Student in Institute Teknologi Sepuluh Nopember | Passionate about Software Engineering & Deep Learning Research
+I’m Fajar Diyos, Passionate about Software Engineering & Deep Learning Research
 ---

 **Languages What I Used**